Kimilovesy/Meetup-Network-Analysis/README.md

- # Read and cleaning process
+ # read_and_santize_json: Read and cleaning process
- # Construction of network
+ # Meetup-Network: Construction of network